 Thus, our helium abundances are scaled with ξ and the metals abundances are scaled with the metals scale factor.
 We also scale nitrogen with Z2 due to secondary nitrogen production when N is synthesized from C and O (Baldwin et al. 1991, K97).
 For the subsolar case (Z = 0.2 Z⊙), we also add cosmic rays around log(nH) = 7 because the gas becomes molecular.
 In the following paragraphs we discuss the general effects of different metallicities on the strengths of the emission lines.

+General Trends

 Our high-resolution simulations show that with increasing metallicity, there is a distinct pocket of very little emission at low φH and low nH.
-This bottom left corner of the LOC plane is an area that past extensively (see § x.x for more about their studies and our representation of their parameter range on the LOC plane).
+This bottom left corner of the LOC plane is an area that past researchers have studied extensively (see § x.x for more about their studies and our representation of their parameter range on the LOC plane).
 This trend was especially noticeable for the H and He recombination lines because they typically emit strongly along a constant ionization parameter, but was present across all the emission lines (including metals) from the UV to the IR.
 [WE SHOULD ALSO FIGURE OUT WHY THIS POCKET OCCURED AT SOME POINT.
 IT SORT OF BEGS FOR A PHYSICAL EXPLANATION.]

 It should also be noted that the effects of our step function of dust sublimation become distinct with increasing metallicity and finer resolution.
 As discussed above (§ x.x), log(φH) = 17 is too hot for silicates, so we include only graphites at this photoionizing flux value.
 Additionally, the grain temperature at log(φH) ≥ 18 is high enough to sublimate both graphites and silicates.
 Thus, along log(φH) = 18, we remove both types of grains.
 Taking out grains with the step function described above creates a distinct ridge of emission evident in most of our emission lines.
 This ridge becomes more distinct with increasing metallicity and finer resolution.
 Depending on the emission line, the ridge either occurs at log(φH) = 17 or at log(φH) = 18.
 For example, the dust sublimation ridge for Ca II λ3933 occurs at log(φH) = 17.
 However, the dust sublimation ridge for He I λ4026 occurs at log(φH) = 18.

-[ARE YOU SURE THIS IS ISN’T AN EFFECT DUE TO RESOLUTION INSTEAD OF METALLICITY?
-I DON’T REMEMBER TALKING ABOUT HOW THE RIDGE CREATED BY THE STEP FUNCTION CHANGED WITH METALLICITY]

 Finally, we will discuss the effects of metallicity on the islands of emission evident in the optical emission lines (discussed briefly in §X.X).
 The emission islands become more prominent with higher metallicity simulations.
 In the regions of the second, smaller peak, there is an ionization jump experienced by the elements that are exhibiting this double peak feature.
 This ionization jump creates strong emission in these regions, causing the double peak feature that we have noted.
 Specifically, the island of emission feature is evident in UV lines (i.e. C III] λ1907 and [O II] λ2471), optical lines (i.e. all the sulfur lines, [O III] λ4959, [N II] λ5755, and [O I] λ6300), and even the IR emission lines (i.e. [O II] λ7325 and [S III] λ 9069) (see Figure X.X).
 [SAME HERE AS ABOVE, MAYBE ADD A GENERAL TRENDS PARAGRAPH]